Prashanna-Raj-Pandit/AlexaPI/README.md

 - **Home automation:**

-In the home automation space, AlexaPI can interact with devices from several manufacturers including [SNAS](https://www.snasiotlab.com/),Fibaro, [Belkin](https://en.wikipedia.org/wiki/Belkin_Wemo "Belkin Wemo"), [ecobee](https://en.wikipedia.org/wiki/Ecobee "Ecobee"),Geeni, [IFTTT](https://en.wikipedia.org/wiki/IFTTT "IFTTT"), [Insteon](https://en.wikipedia.org/wiki/Insteon "Insteon"), [LIFX](https://en.wikipedia.org/wiki/LIFX "LIFX"), [LightwaveRF](https://en.wikipedia.org/wiki/LightwaveRF "LightwaveRF"), [Nest](https://en.wikipedia.org/wiki/Nest_Labs#Nest_Learning_Thermostat "Nest Labs"), Wink, [Philips_Hue](https://en.wikipedia.org/wiki/Philips_Hue "Philips Hue"), [SmartThings](https://en.wikipedia.org/wiki/SmartThings "SmartThings"), and Yonomi.
-The Home Automation feature was launched on April 8, 2015.
-Developers are able to create their own smart home skills using the [Alexa Skills Kit](https://en.wikipedia.org/wiki/Alexa_Skills_Kit "Alexa Skills Kit").

-- **Ordering**

-Take-out food can be ordered using AlexaPI; food ordering using Alexa is supported by [Domino's Pizza](https://en.wikipedia.org/wiki/Domino%27s_Pizza "Domino's Pizza"), [Grubhub](https://en.wikipedia.org/wiki/Grubhub "Grubhub"), [Pizza Hut](https://en.wikipedia.org/wiki/Pizza_Hut "Pizza Hut"), [Seamless](https://en.wikipedia.org/wiki/Seamless_\(company\) "Seamless (company)"), and [Wingstop](https://en.wikipedia.org/wiki/Wingstop "Wingstop").
+In the home automation space, AlexaPI can interact with several devices build and connected with ESP8266 module

 - **Music**

 AlexaPI supports a multitude of subscription-based and free streaming services on Amazon devices.
-These streaming services include: Prime Music, Amazon Music, Amazon Music Unlimited, [Apple Music](https://en.wikipedia.org/wiki/Apple_Music "Apple Music"), [TuneIn](https://en.wikipedia.org/wiki/TuneIn "TuneIn"), [iHeartRadio](https://en.wikipedia.org/wiki/IHeartRadio "IHeartRadio"), Audible, [Pandora](https://en.wikipedia.org/wiki/Pandora_Radio "Pandora Radio"), and [Spotify](https://en.wikipedia.org/wiki/Spotify "Spotify") Premium.
-However, some of these music services are not available on other Alexa-enabled products that are manufactured by company’s external of its services.
+These streaming services include: Prime Music, Amazon Music, Amazon Music Unlimited.

 AlexaPI is able to stream media and music directly.
 To do this, Alexa's device should be linked to the Amazon account, which enables access to one's Amazon Music library, in addition to any audiobooks available in one's Audible library.
 Amazon Prime members have an additional ability to access stations, playlists, and over two million songs free of charge.
-Amazon Music Unlimited subscribers also have access to a list of millions of songs.

-- **Sports**

-Amazon AlexaPI allows the user to hear updates on supported sports teams.
-A way to do this is by adding the sports team to the list created under Alexa's Sports Update app section.

-- **Messaging and calls**

-There are a number of ways messages can be sent from Alexa's application.
-Alexa can deliver messages to a recipient's Alexa application, as well as to all supported Echo devices associated with their Amazon account.
-Alexa can send typed messages only from Alexa's app.
-If one sends a message from an associated Echo device, it transmits as a voice message.
-Alexa cannot send attachments such as videos and photos.

-For households with more than one member, one's Alexa contacts are pooled across all of the devices that are registered to its associated account.
-However, within Alexa's app one is only able to start conversations with its Alexa contacts.
-When accessed and supported by an Alexa app or Echo device, Alexa messaging is available to anyone in one's household.
-These messages can be heard by anyone with access in the household.
-This messaging feature does not yet contain a password protection or associated PIN.
-Anyone who has access to one's cell phone number is able to use this feature to contact them through their supported Alexa app or Echo device.
-The feature to block alerts for messages and calls is available temporarily by utilizing the Do Not Disturb feature.

 **Working Mechanism:**